rehierl/node-tree-outliner/1-0-mathematics/1-2-0-sets-of-values.md

 <!-- ======================================================================= -->
 ## simple sets are specialized multisets

-* "specialized" such that the multiplicity of each value is one/1
+* "specialized" such that the multiplicity of each element is one/1

 a set adopts the following definitions: